AiShibo/aishibo.github.io/_pages/about.md

 ---

 ### News
-- Humbled to Receive CRA Outstanding Undergraduate Researcher Award Honorable Mention!
+- Humbled to Receive an Honorable Mention for the CRA Outstanding Undergraduate Researcher Award!

 ## Education